Skip to content

 Essential oils are extracted through steam distillation by passing steam through plant material, which releases the oils from the plant’s cells.
 The steam and oils are then condensed, and the oil is separated from the water.
 This gentle method preserves the aromatic and therapeutic properties of the essential oils.

-In cold pressing, essential oils are extracted by mechanically pressing the peels of citrus fruits like lemons, oranges, or limes.
+In cold pressing, essential oils are extracted by mechanically pressing the peels or rinof citrus fruits like lemons, oranges, grapefruit or bergamot.
 This method releases the oils without heat, preserving their natural aroma and therapeutic properties.
 It’s commonly used for citrus essential oils.

 Plants, and plant essences, have been used for therapeutic and aromatic purposes for thousands of years.